100 Hard General Knowledge Trivia Quiz with Answers Printable

 broughamed

-35. Name Chewbacca’s son – seen Star wars holiday special 1978?
+35. Name Chewbacca’s son – seen Star Wars holiday special 1978?

 Lumpy

-36. Salwa Zeidan Gallery is a contemporary art gallery located within the Hilton Capital Grand airport road in which city?
+36. Salwa Zeidan Gallery is a contemporary art gallery located within the Hilton Capital Grand Airport road in which city?

 Abu Dhabi